thasipablo/JavaScript_capstone_project/README.md

 **Book Reviews Webapp with Webpack**

 Discover a curated collection of books with our Book Reviews webapp.
-Users can "like" titles, leave comments, and for larger teams, reserve books.
+Users can "like" titles, leave comments, and reserve books.
 Built with Webpack for optimized performance, the app seamlessly integrates with external APIs to fetch book details and manage user interactions.

 ## 🛠 Built With <a name="built-with"></a>